 As we mentioned earlier, passive candidates will only accept a role that they are happy with and that they feel is the best move for their career.
 In leaving their current role, they’re gambling on you as an employer and as a result, are 25% more likely to stay on longer.

 We’re not saying that a person can lose their skills when out of work, but they can get a little rusty.
 Of course, this depends on how long they remain out of work, but as we mentioned earlier, the best talent will spend very little time on the market.

 Candidates who don’t have months long gaps in their employment will come to their new role a little sharper.
 They’ll be up to speed with the latest developments in the industry which, as you know, is hugely important in the IT sector.
 This also often means that onboarding will run a little quicker and go off without a hitch.
 And anything that gets your team back up to speed is always a good thing, right?

 As you can see there are many reasons why you should include passive candidates in your search for talent.
 Some companies and recruiters might even go so far as to say that you should only target passive candidates.
 While we won’t go that far, we will say that if you want to give yourself the best chance to land the most exceptional talent in the industry, then you simply must tailor your search to include all candidates both passive and active.
 After all, you never can tell where that next superstar employee will come from.

 Need a little help with filling a role?
-Or perhaps you’re not sure how to include passive candidates in your search for talent.
+Perhaps you’re not sure how to include passive candidates in your search for talent?
 Whatever your recruitment needs are, go ahead and get in touch.
 We’d love to hear from you.